vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 ### What is your location?

 In addition to the single quickfix list that vim maintains, each window also has a "location list".
-This is essentially exactly the same as the quickfix list, except that there are many of them - potentially as many as the number of windows that you have split and tabbed your vim into.
+This is essentially the same as the quickfix list, except that there can be many of them—potentially as many as the number of windows that you have split and tabbed your vim into.
 These can be populated in the same way as the quickfix list, but with `l` prefixed commands.
 So the `:vimgrep` command above becomes `:lvimgrep` when you want the results to go to the